Activity

 Summary

-Build motors into electric circuits and use cardboard to make fans, buzz saws and spin art.
+Build motors into electric circuits and use card stock to make fans, buzz saws and spin art.

 Science content